MatMasIt/notesArchive/latest/Inglese/2022/aprile/mercoledì_7/08_03_00/appunti.md

 James Vein wanted to kill Dorian Grey but died in an hunting party (battuta di caccia)

 last years of James Vein's life were haunted by his sister's suicide

+Alan Campbell hid Basil's corpse and shot himself

+Dorian gray is sefish
+death of basil is not worrying him, but the death of is soul is
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxNjY1NTA0NCwtNTU0NTQ4NzIyXX0=
+eyJoaXN0b3J5IjpbMjA4Nzg0MTQ1LC0yMTY2NTUwNDQsLTU1ND
+U0ODcyMl19
 -->